NIH FUNDED, UNDERGRADUATE SUMMER RESEARCH PROGRAM IN THE CARDIOVASCULAR SCIENCES FOR INDIVIDUALS FROM UNDER-REPRESENTED OR UNDER-SERVED POPULATIONS

 GOAL

-The primary objective of this program is to expose undergraduate students from under-represented and under-served populations to research in the cardiovascular sciences at the University of Louisville.
-The program is supported by an NIH ShortTerm Training Grant from the National Heart, Lung and Blood Institute.
+The overarching goal of this R25 program is to enhance the diversity of the biomedical, behavioral and clinical research workforce by providing research experiences and related opportunities to undergraduate and health professional students from diverse backgrounds, including those from groups that are nationally underrepresented in the biomedical, clinical, behavioral and social sciences, as defined by the National Institutes of Health.
+The program is supported by an NIH Short-term Training Grant from the National Heart, Lung and Blood Institute.
 Students are recruited from Kentucky universities and colleges as well as others attending schools outside of Kentucky.
 At least eight summer research fellowships will be awarded each year.
+This summer research program is open to all eligible students regardless of race, color, national origin, sex, disability or age.

 SELECTION PROCESS